jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 ### Required Organization

-When working on your scene, you must organize it using **two collections**:
+When working on your scene, you must organize it using **three collections**:

 1. **Geometry / Shapes**
 2. **Cameras**
+3. **Lights**

 <img src="imgs/19.png" style="width: 40%; height: auto;">

 #### Organization Rules
 - Rename **all shapes** clearly (no default names)
 - Place each object in the correct collection
-- Rename **cameras** logically and descriptively

 > ⚠️ **Important:** Your Blender file will be checked for proper organization.